IBM/integrity-enforcer/docs/README_FOR_RESOURCE_PROTECTION_PROFILE.md

 There are two types in RSP.
   1. per-namespace RSP
-  2. IV namespace RSP
+  2. IShield namespace RSP
-1, per-namespace RSP will be created and managed by user, and it has different lifecycle from the one of IV itself.
+1, per-namespace RSP will be created and managed by user, and it has different lifecycle from the one of IShield itself.
-2, IV namespace RSP, this is managed by IV operator.
-It is defined in IV CR, and operator will reconcile it.
+2, IShield namespace RSP, this is managed by IShield operator.
+It is defined in IShield CR, and operator will reconcile it.

 All syntax around rules are exactly same between these 2 types, but the namespace scope is different.

 per-NS RSP, is basically used only for requests in the same namespace.
 If per-NS RSP is created in `secure-ns`, then this profile is available only in `secure-ns`.

-IV NS RSP, is created in IV namespace, but it will be evaluated with some other namespaced requests.
+IShield NS RSP, is created in IShield namespace, but it will be evaluated with some other namespaced requests.
 This target namespace is defined in `targetNamespaceSelector` in RSP spec.

-The following is an example of IV NS RSP definition in IV CR.
+The following is an example of IShield NS RSP definition in IShield CR.
 It is available for requests in `secure-ns` and `test-ns`.

 ```yaml